Marsuha/AppAuth-Android/README.md

 else.

-When a custom scheme is used, AppAuth can be easily configured to capture all redirects using this custom scheme through a manifest placeholder in your `build.gradle` file:
+When a custom scheme is used, AppAuth can be easily configured to capture all redirects using this custom scheme through a manifest placeholder:

 ```groovy
 android.defaultConfig.manifestPlaceholders = [